Road (sports): Association football

 In some association football leagues, particularly in Europe, the away team's fans sit in their own section.
 Depending on the team's stadium, they will either sit in a designated section or be separated from the home fans by a cordon of police officers and stadium officials.
 The reason of this arrangement is to prevent conflicts between fans in rival teams, which is a real concern in European association football leagues due to football hooliganism.
-However, in the semi-professional leagues in England, supporters may be free to mix.
-When games are played at a neutral site, for instance the FA Cup final in England which is always played at Wembley Stadium, both teams' fans will be allotted an even number of tickets.
-This results in each team occupying one half of the stadium.
-This is different from other sports, particularly in North America, where for the most part relatively few fans travel to games played away from their home stadium.
-(There are exceptions for teams with large fan bases like the Pittsburgh Steelers.)
+However, semi-professional leagues, supporters may be free to mix.
+When games are played at a neutral site, for instance the FA Cup final in England which is always played at Wembley Stadium, both teams' fans will be allotted an even number of tickets, resulting in each team occupying one half of the stadium.
+This is different from other sports, particularly in North America, where for the most part relatively few fans travel to games played away from their home stadium, with a handful of exceptions for teams with large fan bases such as the Pittsburgh Steelers in American football or the Toronto Maple Leafs in ice hockey.
 Home and away fans are also not separated at these games.